 The intriguing repeat of basic stitches in this chunky crochet triangle scarf will hold the interest of beginning and more experienced crocheters alike.
-Get the complete free pattern below or purchase the ad-free, printable PDF with visual stitch chart for $2.99 here.
+Get the complete free pattern below or purchase the ad-free, printable PDF with visual stitch chart here.

 This chunky crochet triangle scarf pattern is part of a collaboration with Lion Brand Yarn.
 This post contains affiliate links.

 Delicate eyelets meet chunky yarn for an explosion of texture in this monochromatic, very wearable wrap.
 Wear it as a shawl or a scarf, add fringe or tassels, customize the size by adding more repeats–this chunky crochet triangle scarf pattern is rich with possibilities for personalization!

 Read on for all the juicy yarn and pattern details or scroll down for the complete free pattern.

 The Inspiration Behind The Whisper Chunky Crochet Triangle Scarf

 Last week I shared the first of three pattern in a series I’ve made with Lion Brand’s new Color Made Easy yarn.
 (If you missed the Haven Cardigan in all it’s bobbled, beginner-friendly goodness, you can check it out here.)
 Next week, I’ll be sharing the Quad Color throw in a baby blanket size and a couch throw size.